 I have questions about the menstrual cup

-Our menstrual cup is made from silicone, and is free of latex, phthalates and bleaching agents.
+Our menstrual cup is made from silicone.
+It doesn't contain any latex, phthalates or bleaching agents.

 When it comes to choosing the size of your menstrual cup, we usually recommend that women with heavy menstrual flow or who have given birth vaginally should use size 2.
 Women with light flow and who haven't had a vaginal birth should use size 1.